 Bank of America offers eligible cardholders free access to their FICO® score.
 The score provided is based on your TransUnion® credit report and updated each month.
 Plus you will also have access to a couple of useful charts.

 The first tracks your recent scores over time, so you can see how you’ve been performing month to month.
 This can be helpful if you’ve been working to boost your credit.
 The second chart will show national FICO® score averages.
 This allows you to compare your score against others.

 If you don’t like using credit cards, another option for getting your FICO® scores for free is through a credit union.
 Not all of them offer this benefit, but if you belong to one, it’s worth checking.
-A couple of larger credit unions that offer free FICO® scores are Pentagon Federal Credit Union and DCU Credit Union.
+A couple of larger credit unions that offer free FICO® scores are Navy Federal Credit Union and DCU Credit Union.

 If you’re planning to purchase a new car, Ally Bank will provide you with a free FICO® score when you use Ally Auto Online Services or use the Ally Auto Mobile Pay app.